chris-sumner/Cochlear-Nucleus-AM-coding/README.md

 EXPLOGLIST - is a cell array with a text descriptor for each column in this.
 The most important of these are:

-  Expt - subject ID.
+ *xpt - subject ID.
-  Unit - the number of the neuron within the Expt TypeNUm - a numeric code to the pure tone classification for the neuron. cf - the characteristic frequency of the neuron. cf_thr - the threshold sond lelve of the neuron at CF. mod_level - the sound level (dB SPL) of the AM stimulus. mod_freq - the modulation frequency of the AM stimulus (in Hz). amToneDur - the duration (ms) of the AM stimulus. carrFreq - the carrier frequency of the tone (Hz). mdepthMod - modulation depth of the AM stimulus.
+ *unit - the number of the neuron within the Expt *typeNUm - a numeric code to the pure tone classification for the neuron.
+  *cf - the characteristic frequency of the neuron.
+  *cf_thr - the threshold sond lelve of the neuron at CF.
+  *mod_level - the sound level (dB SPL) of the AM stimulus.
+  *mod_freq - the modulation frequency of the AM stimulus (in Hz).
+  *amToneDur - the duration (ms) of the AM stimulus.
+  *carrFreq - the carrier frequency of the tone (Hz).
+  *mdepthMod - modulation depth of the AM stimulus.

 There are other statistics but these have not been checked recently so are not described here.